 - False if an error occurred.
 In this case, HError returns an integer other than 0.
 HErrorInfo returns more details about the error.
 The record is not read.

 - the value of HFound in the other cases (the record can be read, even if <Result> returns False).

 Name of data file, view or query used.
-If this parameter corresponds to an empty string (""), HReadNext will use the last data file used by the last HFSQL management function (function starting with "H").
+If this parameter is an empty string (""), HReadNext manipulates the last data file used by the last HFSQL function (function starting with "H").